-Figure 2.17 Emissions from stationary sources under NFRs 1A4 and 1A5
+Figure 2.17 Emissions from stationary sources under NFRs 1A4 and 1A5 in 1990-2019

 Fuel combustion under NFRs 1A4 and 1A5 has been decreasing since 1990 because of the increased use of district and electric heating in residential, commercial and public buildings.
 The peak in 2010 heating energy consumption is due to exceptionally high heating degree days.